 Something that bothers me in the English version is that he says “Ya know” way too much.
 I know in the Japanese version this is an occasional quirk, but he does it all the time in the English version.

-Tasuki is a former bandit and he’s a loudmouthed jokester who provides much of the comic relief throughout the show.
-Don’t take him as dumb comic relief though; he’s a strong warrior with the powers of flame whose sense of honor is rivaled only by his stubbornness.
+Tasuki: Tasuki is awesome.
+He’s a former bandit and a loudmouthed jokester who provides much of the comic relief throughout the show.
+Don’t take him as dumb comic relief though – he’s a strong warrior with the powers of flame whose sense of honor is rivaled only by his stubbornness.

 He also knows when to be serious and dearly cares for all of his allies, openly crying or otherwise showing great emotion when one of his own is dying, hurt or dead.

 Mitsukake and Chiriko get little to no attention during their whole run up until their deaths.
-And even when they die it’s like it doesn’t matter.
-Ya know, Mitsukake and Chiriko were given special weapons along with the rest of the Suzaku seven, but for the life of me I don’t remember what they were.
+And even when they die, it’s like it doesn’t matter.
+They’re utterly ignored.
+For example, Mitsukake and Chiriko were given special weapons along with the rest of the Suzaku Seven, but for the life of me I don’t remember what they were.
 I only remembered Chiriko’s was a scroll because he said to use it in his place after he died.
 I still don’t remember Mitsukake’s.

-Mitsukake is, indeed a doctor.
-And his power is healing.
-His tragic backstory is that he tried to save his beloved Shoka from a disease, but got to her too late and she passed away while he was off in another village treating patients.
-He gives up medicine because of this until he’s recruited for the Suzaku seven.
+Mitsukake is, indeed, a doctor with the power of healing.
+His tragic backstory is that he tried to save his beloved Shoka from a disease, but got to her too late.
+She passed away while he was off in another village treating patients.
+He gives up medicine because of this until he’s recruited for the Suzaku Seven.

 His entire role after he gets recruited is to heal someone if they’ve been severely wounded.
-And that’s it.
+That’s it.
 He’s a prop in the background along with Chiriko the rest of the time.